 Note: This document contains side effect information about multivitamin with iron.
 Some of the dosage forms listed on this page may not apply to the brand name Maxaron Forte.

 For the Consumer

-Applies to multivitamin with iron: oral capsule, oral capsule extended release, oral liquid, oral powder for reconstitution, oral tablet, oral tablet chewable, oral tablet extended release
+Applies to multivitamin with iron: oral capsule, oral miscellaneous, oral solution reconstituted, oral tablet, oral tablet extended release

-This is not a complete list of side effects and others may occur.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 For Healthcare Professionals